 Degree Programs in EU Studies

-23 Official Languages.
+24 Official Languages.
 More than two dozen countries.
-Almost 500 Million People.
+Over 500 Million People.
 All moving forward together.
 And you can be a part of it.

 The call for specialized knowledge of the European Union has never been greater.
 The growing union encompasses 30 percent of the world's economy.
 Governments, businesses, and non-profit organizations worldwide are recognizing the need to understand and collaborate with this diverse and complex community.
 To meet this need, the European Union Center at the University of Illinois offers a Master of Arts degree and Graduate Minor in European Union Studies for graduate and professional students adding expertise to their studies and for students seeking to enter business or government with a master's degree.